Bernd Wallner, Bettina Schenk, Martin Hermann, Peter Paal, Markus Falk, Giacomo Strapazzon, Wenjun Z Martini, Hermann Brugger, Dietmar Fries

 Österreichische Gesellschaft für Alpin- und Höhenmedizin

-Katrin & Mag.
-Reinhard Pühringer
+Katrin Pühringer

 Lehnrain 30a